Jubin Nautiyal: Career

 In 2019, his songs 'Tujhe Kitna Chahein Aur Hum' from Kabir Singh, "Tum Hi Aana" and "Kinna Sona" from Marjaavaan became chartbusters.

 Nautiyal and music composer Mithoon teamed up again for 'Toh Aagaye Hum'.
 He also released a new song 'Main Jis Din Bhula Du' along with Tulsi Kumar.
-In 2021, his new song Lut Gaye featuring Emraan Hashmi and Yukti Thareja hit more than 915 million views on YouTube.
+In 2021, his new song 'Lut Gaye' featuring Emraan Hashmi and Yukti Thareja hit more than 915 million views on YouTube.
 His next song "Bedardi Se Pyaar Ka" hit 55 Million Views in just 13 days.
 This music of Tanishk Bagchi is sung by Nautiyal and Asees Kaur was published by T-Series.
 Nautiyal's next song, "Barsaat Ki Dhun", was released on 20 July 2021 featuring Karishma Sharma and Gurumeet Choudhary in the music video.

-In January 2022, his song "O Aasamanwale" was released by T-Series.
+In January 2022, his song "O Aasamanwale" was released by T-Series (company).
 It was an album of a musical love song in which Nautiyal was onscreen with the artist Neha Khan.
 The song was written by Manoj Muntashir and composed by Rochak Kohli.

-On 1 February 2022, "Tumse Pyaar Karke" was released by T-Series featuring Gurmeet Choudhary and Ihana Dhillon.
+On 1 February 2022, "Tumse Pyaar Karke" was released by T-Series (company) featuring Gurmeet Choudhary and Ihana Dhillon.
 This is the music of Payal Dev and sung by Tulsi Kumar and Nautiyal.

 He also sang "Manike" with Yohani in 2022 for the comedy film "Thank God", which was released on 25 October 2022.
+Shiv Kailasho Ke Vasi is a devotional song dedicated to Lord Shiva, sung by Jubin Nautiyal and released in 2025.